PedrobyJoao/nwaku-eval/README.md

 ## TODOs

+- Check if PX discovery is fast enough to interconnect peers within the mesh
 - move `black` to `uv` pyproject def
 - is `uv` and its pyproject correctly being used? (package vs library...)
 - mesh in-file TODOs